openstack/freezer/README.rst

 Freezer can use:

- local storage - folder that is available in the same OS (may be mounted)
+ local storage - a folder that is available in the same OS (may be mounted)

  To use local storage specify "--storage local"
- And use "--container %path-to-folder-with-backups%" Backup example::
+ And use "--container <path-to-folder-with-backups>" Backup example::

    $ sudo freezer-agent --path-to-backup /data/dir/to/backup